This website uses cookies to ensure you get the best experience on our website. Learn more

 Excursions in Serengeti Migration Area

-Optional extra day-drips and excursions possible whilst your staying within Serengeti Migration Area.
+Optional extra day-drips and excursions possible while you're staying in the Serengeti Migration Area.
 Talk to us: these are usually best arranged before you go.

 Balloon Safari over the Serengeti